neicnordic/puhuri-web/docs/user_guides/myaccessid_registration.md

 ### Create an account using your home academic institution

 To use this option, your home organization must be available in eduGAIN.
-To check that, type your home organization name to search field on MyAccessID login page.
+To check that, type your home organization name into the search field on the MyAccessID login page.

 ![MyAccessID login](../assets/MyAccessID login.PNG){ width="500" }